“Cloud Native Security should be considered at the top, especially for the organizations that develop new products”

 Before we jump directly on the preventive measure, first it is important to learn about the challenges that users face at the time of securing online apps.
 Microservices and containers have produced an incredible speed and flexibility to DevOps but, the advantages come with security challenges as well.
 Some of the common challenges associated with cloud-native protection are as followed:

-- Absence of Off-premises Security – Software-based scaling states cloud-native apps can be expanded beyond the expected limitations that is in the DevOps control.
+- Absence of Off-premises Security – Software-based scaling states cloud-native apps can be expanded beyond the expected limitations that are in the DevOps control.
 This makes it impossible to spread traditional security gadgets like firewalls to create an effective boundary around the cloud-native application that is porous by nature.

 - Risks Diagnosing Security Issues – The cloud-native application’s elastic nature and increasing complexity is making it tougher to address the actual reason behind security anomaly or incidents and give quick response.